department-of-veterans-affairs/va-digital-service-handbook/_pages/service-design/related/technical.md

 DSVA product and engineering resources are available to provide guidance and support through the development effort.

-If you encounter issues or have any questions, raise them in your team's Slack channel, or [email us](mailto:{{ site.contact-handbook.email }}).
+If you encounter issues or have any questions, [contact the DSVA team](../../contact).